lrgamito/lrgamito/README.md

-Olá!
+Hello!

-- 🏷️ IT PO focus in systems integration
+- 🏷️ IT Analyst focus in systems integration and BI.
 - 📖 Currently learning Python and RobotFramework

 ##